14 DC Christmas Markets You Need to Shop Local

 Unique Markets at Union Market

-Address: 1309 5th St NE, Washington, DC 20002
+• Address: 1309 5th St NE, Washington, DC 20002

-“Part pop-up, part incubator, all fun” is the slogan of this pop-up marketplace that appears seasonally in locations such as Los Angeles, Minneapolis, and yes—Washington, D.C.!
 Unique Markets is geared towards helping local artists and small business owners thrive.
 Around Christmastime, it’s a great way to get your holiday shopping done and support local DC, Maryland and Virginia brands.

-The lineup includes seventy-five local vendors.
+The lineup includes 70+ local vendors.
 In the past, we’ve seen accessories by CommonRaven, Sarep + Rose and Tea Thoughts, art prints and photography by Paper Liberated and Teluna, and baby/kids items by Scout & Indiana and Yinibini Baby.

 If you’re shopping for beauty products, check out vendors like Best Life Organics and The Wellness Apothecary.
 Need clothing or household items?
 You’ll find products by sellers such as Line + Tow, MADE, and Souk & Soul.